 The County plans to utilize CDBG funds that provide direct benefits to various locations and area-wide benefits for geographic areas of the island designated as low-mod areas.
-Using the American Community Survey (ACS) on FY2017 LMSID by State - All block groups based on 2006-2010 dataset, the County will qualify low-mod areas where 51% have income at or below 80% HUD CDBG Income Limits.
+Using the American Community Survey (ACS) on LMSID by State - All block groups based on 2011-2015 dataset, the County will qualify low-mod areas where 51% have incomes at or below 80% HUD CDBG Income Limits.